blackpuppy/docs/en/contributing/documentation.rst

 Documentation formatting guide
 ==============================

 The new CakePHP documentation is written with `ReST formatted text <http://en.wikipedia.org/wiki/ReStructuredText>`_.
 ReST (Re Structured Text) is a plain text markup syntax similar to markdown, or textile.
 To maintain consistency it is recommended that when adding to the CakePHP documentation you follow the guidelines here on how to format and structure your text.

 Line length
 -----------

 Lines of text should be wrapped at 80 columns.
-The only exception should be long urls, and code snippets.
+The only exception should be long URLs, and code snippets.

 Headings and Sections
 ---------------------